Encrypted Email Is Still a Pain in 2017

 S/MIME is built into every major email client, just import your cert (you can get a free email one from just about any trusted certificate authority) and it'll work out of the gate.
 You have to use 3rd party software for gmail.

 The general wide spread use of email encryption lacks a use case.
 The situations where an ordinary person would require encrypted email is incredibly rare and it's most definitely not worth the hassle.
 Think of the use case for email: You're trying to send a message to someone.
 Like a letter it could be intercepted and read, but in general it's still just plain text.
-Like a letter we can take basic precautions such as encrypting attachments or sending separately documents to prevent accidental collection, b
+Like a letter we can take basic precautions such as encrypting attachments or sending separately documents to prevent accidental collection, but fundamentally it is still something that for the most part in general needs to be read.

+I personally wouldn't have enabled email encryption if I didn't need to on a very rare occasion have to handle sensitive information, but even then it's simply easier to often send an encrypted attachment.

 There are end-to-end messaging apps (Score:2)